[Learn Korean E8] How to Type Korean Keyboard on Windows 10 and Mac

 However, the method should be almost the same for other OS as well, so please refer to this explanation.

-A list of Hangul inputs will be displayed on the right side.
+A list of Hangul inputs will appear on the right side.

 This completes the input settings.